 Evaluating park and facility conditions is based on both staff assessment and community input.
-Staff review park facilities for safety, accessibility, appearance and function, with those falling outside the range of acceptable standards becoming candidates for renovation.
-These standards ensure a consistent level of appearance and management system-wide.
+Staff review park facilities for safety, accessibility, appearance and function, with those falling outside the

 The changing needs of the community are an important factor of the Renovation Plan.
 Because communities are constantly evolving, what may have been standard in a park ten years ago may not be appropriate today.
-The department continually seeks community input regarding its services and adjusts its programs and facilities to remain relevant.
+Parks and Community Services continually seeks community input regarding its services and adjusts its programs and facilities to remain relevant.

 A major thrust of the Renovation Plan is to ensure safe use of facilities by preventing and eliminating liability hazards and to maintain code-compliant facilities.
-The department constantly evaluates existing parks and facilities to meet safety standards.
+The Parks and Community Services Department constantly evaluates existing parks and facilities to meet safety standards.